Thopterek/arduino.s/README.md

   * .c are reconstructed from inc functions in the original language

-Important note for the code inside the inc, it has its own licences I just use it as a reference for lower level deep dive
+Important note for the code inside the inc, it has its own licences I just use it as a reference for lower level deep dive.
+Thats also why in gitattributes I am omitting those files as they are not written by me or are just mash up for easier readability.

 <h2>TBD</h2>